 A streamlined look at the value and purpose of POS and panel data can point us in the right direction.

-What kind of questions can POS vs panel data answer?
+What questions can POS vs panel data answer?

 Sales can be “decomposed” based on POS or panel metrics.
 While a POS decomposition will focus on the tactical levers of “The 4 P’s” (Price, Promotion, Product, and Place), a panel decomposition will focus on who buys your product and how they shop.